Templates

 The final result is the invoice template

-Using linked repors in a template
+Using Linked Reports in a Template

 create procedure sp_DBR_template_linked()